-The attraction to dentistry for dental assistants is very much the same as what attracts dentists, helping people toward better health.
-Most dental assistants are nurturing and caring individuals with a true interest in people.
-The education to achieve the title of dental assistant varies from state to state as do the duties that a dental assistant is by law allowed to do.
+Most dental assistants are attracted to dentistry for the same reason dentists and dental hygienists are attracted to it: for the opportunity to help people improve their health.
+Dental assistants are nurturing and caring individuals with a true interest in people.
+The education to achieve the title of dental assistant varies from state to state, as do the duties a dental assistant is by law allowed to do.

-It is extremely important that the dentist is knowledgeable of these laws in regards to what a dental assistant can and can not do to help patients in the practice.
-Most dental assistants work closely together with the dentist.
-If the dental assistant pursues further education, certification and licensing she/he may be allowed by law, to work indirectly and will be supervised only on more complicated tasks.
+It is extremely important that the dentist understands the laws in regards to what a dental assistant can and cannot do to help patients in the practice.
+Most dental assistants work closely together with the dentist, but never on their own.

-In general dental assistants must be proficient at the basic level with the following skills:
+Dental assistants must be proficient at a basic level with the following skills:

-Take and process radiographs (must be licensed or certified by the state) and know the safety protocols for radiation exposure.
+- Taking and processing radiographs (must be licensed or certified by the state to do so) and understanding the protocols for safe radiation exposure.

-Breaking down the room, sterilizing it and preparing it for the next patient per protocol.
+- Breaking down the room, sterilizing and preparing it for the next patient per protocol.

 The following 7 traits increase the value of a dental assistant